rocket-pool/old.docs.rocketpool.net/src/guides/node/recovering-rp.md

 If your address has already been registered as a Rocket Pool node wallet (such as via a service like **Allnodes**) and already has active minipools, and you'd like to import them into the Smartnode stack along with your address, you will need to provide the private keystore files for each of their corresponding validators.
 These files will be encrypted with a password of your own choosing, so you will need that password for each file as well.

-You can request these files from the service that is currently running your node during your migration coordination with them.
+You need to get these files from the service that is currently running your node in order to import it.
+Some service providers may be able to retrieve these files upon request.
+If you use Allnodes, you can get these files during your initial setup process but **will not be able to retrieve them in the future unless you saved them during minipool creation.**

 Select your installation mode and follow the steps below.